julian-bednarek/NDT-Exposure-Time-calculator/README.md

 # NDT Exposure Time Calculator

+## If someone is interested in looking into source code, please reach me via LinkedIn/gmail :)

 ## Overview

 The **NDT Exposure Time Calculator** is an innovative tool designed for technicians in the Non-Destructive Testing (NDT) industry.
 This app simplifies the calculation of exposure time for various types of machines, ensuring precision and efficiency in workflows.